pyscf/pyscf.github.io/docs/_sources/user/pbc/gto.rst.txt

     from pyscf.pbc import df
     eri = df.DF(cell).get_eri()

-See :numref:`user_pbc_df` for more details of the PBC density fitting methods.
+See :ref:`user_pbc_df` for more details of the PBC density fitting methods.